snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 ### Retrieve All Subscriptions for a Data Product

 To retrieve all subscriptions for a data product, use the following request.
-The `dataProductId` is required.
+The `organizationId` and `dataProductId` are required.

 `**GET** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1/{dataProductId}/subscriptions`

 ### Add a Subscription

 To add a subscription for a data product, use the following request.
-The `dataProductId` and a valid request body are required.
+The `organizationId`, `dataProductId` and a valid request body are required.

 `**POST** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1/{dataProductId}/subscriptions`

 ### Update a Subscription

 To update a subscription for a specific data product, use the following request.
-The `subscriptionId`, `dataProductId`, and a valid request body are required.
+The `organizationId`, `subscriptionId`, `dataProductId`, and a valid request body are required.

 `**PUT** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1/{dataProductId}/subscriptions/{subscriptionId}`

 ### Delete a Subscription

 To delete a subscription for a specific data product, use the following request.
-The `subscriptionId`, `dataProductId`, and a valid request body are required.
+The `organizationId`, `subscriptionId`, `dataProductId`, and a valid request body are required.

 `**DELETE** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1/{dataProductId}/subscriptions/{subscriptionId}`

 ### Resend a Subscription Confirmation Email

 To resend a subscription confirmation email, use the following request.
+The `organizationId`, `subscriptionId`, `dataProductId` are required.

 `**POST** ​/api​/msc​/v1/organizations/{organizationId}/data-products/v1/{dataProductId}/subscriptions/{subscriptionId}/actions/resend-confirmation`

 ### Integration with the SDK Generator

 To send emails with instructions for the SDK generator, use the following request.
-The `dataProductId` and a valid request body are required.
+The `organizationId` amd `dataProductId` and a valid request body are required.

 `**POST** /organizations/{organizationId}/data-products/v1/{dataProductId}/share-instructions`